Ameek94/MCMC-tutorial/README.md

 This repository contains the different files required to do the coding exercises presented in the lectures.

-## Instructions for setting up Cobaya on the Swansea cluster
+## Instructions for setting up Cobaya on the Swansea cluster or your laptop

 Login to the cluster through the terminal
 ```bash